Cris Dush: Pennsylvania State Senate

 In November 2019, Dush announced he would not seek a fourth term in the Pennsylvania House of Representatives, noting a promise he made to only serve three terms when he was first elected in 2014.
 In January 2020, Dush said he would seek the Republican nomination for Pennsylvania Auditor General, joining a race against two other Republicans seeking the nomination.
 The next month, however, Dush left that race and announced that he would run for the state Senate instead, for the 25th district seat left open by the retirement of Joe Scarnati.
 Dush won the race for the seat against Democrat Margie Brown.

 In September 2021, Dush chaired a Republican-led committee that approved subpoenas for a wide range of data and personal information on voters.

 In 2022, he sponsored legislation to prohibit ballot drop boxes in Pennsylvania elections.

 Dush was appointed to chair of the Senate State Government Committee in 2023 by President pro tempore Kim Ward.
 In that role Dush approved of measures to require voter ID, allow for post-election audits, and require more security for ballot drop boxes.
+Dush has also supported stripping mentally incompetent individuals of their right to vote.
+He also opposed the implementation of automatic voter registration.

+For the 2025-2026 Session Dush serves on the following committees in the State Senate: